 - Kilogram (kg): One kilogram is equal to 1,000 grams.
 This unit is also used fairly widely, especially among commercial and larger volume retail markets.

 - Tonne (t): The most common places to hear of literal “tonnes” of gold are in the news, financial papers, or adventure and gangster stories.
 Still, gold can be measured in tonnes.
-(Note: a tonne is eaqual to 1,000 kg — roughly 10% more than a ton.)
+(Note: a tonne is equal to 1,000 kg).

 - Tael (in traditional Chinese: 兩): A Chinese unit of measurement, now standardized to 50g.
 However, you can see different taels used to measure precious metals around the world.
 For example, some consumers may be able to find 37.5g gold taels, a type of bullion.

 - Tola (in Hindi: तोला): Used by ancient Indian and other South Asian cultures to measure gold.
 The tola as a measurement unit is now standardized to 3/8th of a troy ounce, about 11.66 grams.

 How gold is weighed depends on the size of the sub-market, the typical transaction volume, and the country of origin.
 Gold prices are presented in many currencies and weight units, but the most typical units are ounces, troy ounces, or grams.